saekizm/fafel-lang/technical_manual/tech_specs.md

 `if, else, for, while, return, state, mapping, int, float, bool, address`

 #### Operators
-Fafel supports a range of binary and unary operators.
+Fafel supports a range of binary operators.
 The following binary operators are supported:

 `+, -, *, /, <, <=, >, >=, ==, &&, ||, :=`

 #### Literals